🧬

 Common inquiries about the breed

-They can be vocal if not properly trained, as they are alert and protective of their territory.
+Like most terriers, they can be vocal if not properly trained, but they are generally not considered nuisance barkers.

 View Official FCI Standard